MattWindsor91/baps3-spec/comms/internal/README.md

 # Internal API

-The BAPS3 _Internal API_ is the API used for communication between BAPS3
+The BAPS3 _internal API_ is the API used for communication between BAPS3
 _service servers_.
 It is designed to meet the following criteria:

 * __Composability.__  The API is intended to allow separate implementations of